Yunuuuu/ggalign-research/README.md

 (`.qmd`) file and an associated data folder to ensure full transparency and reproducibility.

 All output files can be found in the `output/` directory.

+The repository structure is illustrated in the figure below:

-> **Note:** The originally uploaded `Figure S2.pdf` was incorrect and cannot be
+> ⚠️ ⚠️ ⚠️ ⚠️ The originally uploaded `Figure S2.pdf` was incorrect and cannot be
 > replaced during peer review.
 > Below we display the **correct version** of `Figure S2` for reviewer reference.
 > This updated figure accurately reflects the results described in the
 > manuscript and will be uploaded to the official record when possible.